 Are sprouts and microgreens equally nutritious?

 Microgreens generally win on micronutrients (vitamins, polyphenols, sulforaphane) because they have had more time to photosynthesise.
-Sprouts win on enzyme content.
-Both are far more nutrient-dense than the adult plant.
+Sprouts win on enzyme content because they are harvested earlier in the germination process.
+Both are significantly more nutrient-dense than the adult plant by weight.

 Yes.
-Alfalfa is one of the few plants commonly grown as both sprouts and microgreens.
-The taste is different, sprouts are milder and crunchier, microgreens are more concentrated.
+Alfalfa is one of the few seeds commonly grown as both.
+The taste is different: sprouts are milder and crunchier, microgreens are more concentrated and have a small grassy flavour.
+Many growers keep both going.

-Most paediatricians recommend cooking sprouts for young children due to the bacteria risk.
-Microgreens are typically considered safer raw.
+Most paediatricians recommend cooking sprouts for young children due to bacterial risk.
+The Salmonella outbreaks linked to commercial sprouts have made caution standard practice.
+Microgreens are typically considered safer raw for kids.